jbobrow/Move38-website/_drafts/a-board-game-that-thinks.markdown

 Fracture illustrates a few features of the system:

-1. It would be hard to play Fracture with inanimate pieces because players would have to manually scan the array to check for happy tiles, which is game-breakingly annoying.
+1. It would be hard to play Fracture with inanimate pieces because players would have to (manually scan the array to check for happy tiles)(fix this wording), which is game-breakingly annoying.
 Automatiles show you when they're happy.
 They do bookkeeping that would make otherwise impossible games possible.

 2. Because the tiles attach and self-align via magnets, the array has a pleasing organization, is easy to manipulate, and hard to knock out of place.